Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Introduction

-\paragraph{Literature on multivariate PEPF} Work on \emph{multivariate} probabilistic forecasting for day-ahead electricity prices are sparse in the literature and the majority of the existing works, e.g. \cite{maciejowska2024multiple, berrisch2024multivariate, han2023probabilistic, mashlakov2021assessing} and \cite{agakishiev2025multivariate}, does not evaluate multivariate scoring rules such as the VS, DSS or ES, but focuses on the evaluation of the marginals of the multivariate distribution through the CRPS.
-This reduces the problem to modeling 24 marginal distributions, taking only lagged cross-information into account.
-To the best knowledge of the author, only two studies truly model and evaluate the multivariate dependence structure.
-First, \cite{janke2020probabilistic} approach the issue through implicit generative Copula models. \cite{grothe2023point} employ the Schaake shuffle, a post-processing method for point forecasts.
+Work on \emph{multivariate} probabilistic forecasting for day-ahead electricity prices is sparse in the literature and the majority of the existing work, e.g. \cite{maciejowska2024multiple, berrisch2024multivariate, han2023probabilistic, mashlakov2021assessing} and \cite{agakishiev2025multivariate}, does not evaluate multivariate scoring rules such as the \secondreview{Variogram score (VS), Dawid-Sebastiani-Score (DSS) or Energy Score (ES), but focus on the evaluation of the marginals of the multivariate distribution through the continuous ranked probability score (CRPS).} This reduces the problem to modeling 24 marginal distributions, taking only lagged cross-information into account.
+To the best knowledge of the author, only two studies truly model and evaluate the multivariate dependence structure. \cite{janke2020probabilistic} approach the issue through implicit generative Copula models. \cite{grothe2023point} employ the Schaake shuffle, a post-processing method for point forecasts.
 On the contrary, in the fields of probabilistic weather, renewable production \citep{bjerregaard2021introduction, soerensen2022recent, kolkmann2024modeling} and probabilistic load forecasting \citep{gioia2022additive, browell2022covariance} truly multivariate forecasting approaches have gained more attention.